bloominstituteoftechnology/Graphs/LectureNotes.md

+Create an empty queue and put the starting vert in the queue.
+Then, while the queue is not empty, dequeue the first element, mark it as visited, then put each of its children in the back of the queue

-constraint in graphs can be variable equation. weights in graphs particular
+constraint in graphs can be variables and equations. weights in graphs particular

 napsack problem could be used for a credit card payments problem